Area Rate Efficiency in Multi-Link Molecular Communications: Performance Evaluation

 The exact number of interferers required to accurately estimate the optimal threshold value $\gls{threshold}_{\mathrm{opt}, \infty}$ for the system depends on the system parameters and should be chosen carefully.
-A simple practical method to obtain the necessary number of interferers is by brute force search, i.e., iteratively increasing \gls{nrTrans} and evaluating the \ac{BER} until the increase results in a non-distinguishable change of the \ac{BER}.
-Note that unless indicated otherwise, in the following, the analytical expressions for the threshold and the \ac{BER} are evaluated for $\gls{nrTrans}-1 = 36$.

-Finally, we observe from \Figures{graphic:evaluation:BER_over_threshold_different_rings_difference}{graphic:evaluation:BER_over_threshold_different_rings_no_difference} that the achievable \ac{BER} for $\gls{r0minHex} = 0.5\,\si{\meter}$ is about one order of magnitude smaller than that for $\gls{r0minHex} = 0.2\,\si{\meter}$.
-This is intuitive as the \ac{IUI} decreases for increasing \gls{r0minHex} and therefore the \ac{BER} decreases.
+A simple method to obtain the necessary number of interferers is by brute force search, i.e., iteratively increasing \gls{nrTrans} and evaluating the \ac{BER} until the increase results in a non-distinguishable change of the \ac{BER}.
+In particular, we verify this brute force method by additionally showing performance results for $\gls{nrTrans}-1 = 1260$ interferers for comparison in \FigureList{graphic:evaluation:BER_Noise}{graphic:evaluation:rate_subOptThres}.
+Hence, as long as the results for $36$ and $1260$ interferers are identical, $36$ interferers are sufficient to characterize the entire \ac{ILI}.
+Note that the results in \Section{eval:BER_ARE_Results} for $\gls{nrTrans}-1 = 36$ interferers are obtained analytically from \Equation{eq:math_section_threshold_definition}, \Equation{eq:performance:error_prob}, and \Equation{eq:performance:effRate}, while the results for $\gls{nrTrans}-1 = 1260$ interferers are obtained by Monte Carlo simulations, if not specified otherwise.
+The reason for utilizing Monte Carlo simulation for large numbers of interferers is that for $1260$ interferers, the analytical evaluation of the results becomes infeasible due to the $2^{\gls{nrTrans}-1}$ possible realizations of the interference term, which need to be considered, i.e., $2^{36} \approx 6.9 \times 10^{10}$ vs. $2^{1260} \approx 2 \times 10^{379}$.
+Finally, we observe from \Figures{graphic:evaluation:BER_over_threshold_different_rings_difference}{graphic:evaluation:BER_over_threshold_different_rings_no_difference} that the achievable \ac{BER} for $\gls{r0minHex} = 1\, \times 10^{-5}\,\si{\metre}$ is about one order of magnitude smaller than that for $\gls{r0minHex} = 4\, \times 10^{-6}\,\si{\metre}$.
+This is intuitive as the \ac{ILI} decreases for increasing \gls{r0minHex} and therefore the \ac{BER} decreases.

 \scaleSubsection